A machine learning route between band mapping and band structure

-where the model parameters $\bm{\Theta} = \{\theta_i\}$ and the data $\mathcal{D}$ are mapped directly onto unknowns and experimental observables.
-We assign the energy values of the photoemission BS as the model parameters to extract from data, and a nearest-neighbor (NN) Gaussian distribution as prior, $p(\bm{\Theta})$, to describe the proximity of energy values at nearby momenta.
-The EDC at every momentum grid point relates to the likelihood, $p(\mathcal{D}|\bm{\Theta})$, when we interpret the photoemission intensity probabilistically.
-The optimal parameters are obtained via \textit{maximum a posteriori} (MAP) estimation in probabilistic inference \cite{Murphy2012} (see Methods and Supplementary Fig. 2).
-Given the form of the NN prior, the posterior, $p(\bm{\Theta}|\mathcal{D})$, in the current setting forms a Markov random field (MRF) \cite{Murphy2012,Wang2013}, which encapsulates the energy band continuity assumption and the measured intensities distribution of photoemission in a probabilistic graphical model.
+where $\bm{X}$ are the random variables to be inferred and the data $\mathcal{D}$ are mapped directly onto unknowns and experimental observables.
+We assign the energy values of the photoemission BS as the model's variables to extract from data, and a nearest-neighbor (NN) Gaussian distribution as the prior, $p(\bm{X})$, to describe the proximity of energy values at nearby momenta.
+The EDC at every momentum grid point relates to the likelihood, $p(\mathcal{D}|\bm{X})$, when we interpret the photoemission intensity probabilistically.
+The optimum is obtained via \textit{maximum a posteriori} (MAP) estimation in probabilistic inference \cite{Murphy2012} (see Methods and Supplementary Fig. 2).
+Given the form of the NN prior, the posterior, $p(\bm{X}|\mathcal{D})$, in the current setting forms a Markov random field (MRF) \cite{Murphy2012,Wang2013,Comer2022}, which encapsulates the energy band continuity assumption and the measured intensity distribution of photoemission in a probabilistic graphical model.
 For one benefit, the probabilistic formulation can incorporate imperfect physical knowledge algebraically in the model or numerically as initialization (i.e. warm start, see Methods) of the MAP estimation, without requiring \textit{de facto} ground truth and training as in supervised machine learning \cite{Kaufmann2020}.
-For another, the graphical model representation allows convenient optimization and extension to other dimensions (see Supplementary Fig. 1 and section S1).
+For another, the graphical model representation allows convenient optimization and extension to other dimensions (see Supplementary Fig. 1 and Section 1).

 To demonstrate the effectiveness of the method, we have first reconstructed the entire 3D dispersion surfaces, $E(k_x, k_y)$, of all 14 valence bands within the projected first Brillouin zone (in ($k_x$, $k_y$, $E$) coordinates) of the semiconductor tungsten diselenide (WSe$_2$), spanning $\sim$ 7~eV in energy and $\sim$ 3 $\text{\AA}^{-1}$ along each momentum direction.
 Furthermore, we adapt informatics tools to BS data to sample and compare the reconstructed and theoretical BSs globally.
 The accuracy of the reconstruction is validated using synthetic data and the extracted local structural parameters in comparison with pointwise fitting.
 The available data and BS informatics enable detailed comparison of band dispersion at a resolution of $<$ 0.02 \textup{\AA}$^{-1}$.
 Besides, we performed various tests and benchmarking on datasets of other materials and simulated data, where ground truth is available to evaluate the accuracy and computational efficiency.